blaenk/blaenk.github.io/provider/posts/a-simpler-vim-statusline.markdown

 ## Patched Fonts

 First there was the annoyance of having to use patched fonts to achieve the "powerline look".
 This isn't a huge problem since it's pretty straightforward to track down, download, and install pre-patched fonts.
 This has only become somewhat more annoying due to the fact that the new powerline rewrite patches fonts differently, so you have to find the patched font for the version of powerline you use, and different plugins adopt different versions.
-Now do this for every OS you use, in my case, Windows, Linux, and OS X.
+Now do this for every OS you use, in my case, Windows, Linux, and OS&nbsp;X.

 The point is that in the grand scheme of things, when you take a step back, you realize you're doing all of this for a mere statusline in a particular application (or two).